Disability Awareness 101

 Learning Outcomes

-By the end of the course, you'll have gained knowledge, skills, and ways to interact with people with disabilities and respond to their needs correctly.
+By the end of the course, you’ll have gained knowledge, skills, and ways to interact with people with disabilities and respond to their needs effectively.
 Additional information in sidebars and under the resource section will be made available to help you learn more.
 Your commitment as a student is key to your learning.
 After finishing the course, you should be able to:

 • Define disability and its impact on individuals and larger society.